skynetapp/Sugar-Sample-Code/New Job Creation.md

 ------------ | -------------
 nusoap | Folder |
-temp | stores the WSDL Cache | serverlog | saves the log file start time and end time |
-cacheWsdlCreateContact | Creates a new contact |
+temp | stores the WSDL Cache | cacheWsdlCreateContact | Creates a new contact |

 #### Step 1: